lruslan/ansible-eos/docs/overview.rst

 4. Collect Fact information from the node
 5. Execute the module on the Ansible Control Host
 6. Read stdout and parse it into JSON
-7. Return the result to the Ansible Control Host
+7. Present the result on the Ansible Control Host

 **Assumption 1**
 Here, the connection between the Ansible Control Host and the Arista node is